 c.) leave it alone

 Originally I had chosen “b.”
-But clearly I had evolved to “c,” and maybe it was because of this discrepancy that I hadn’t already found a match I liked in the entire seven days since signing up!
-Maybe some wonderful Buddhist had passed me up because I was willing to displace poor little spiders.
+But clearly I had evolved to “c,” and maybe it was because of this discrepancy in my answer that I hadn’t matched with someone I liked yet!
+During the “entire” seven days since signing up, maybe some wonderful Buddhist had passed me up because I was willing to displace poor little spiders.

 If you follow the Dating for Martians posts, you read in the first post that in real life I meet an abundance of great guys — who are too young.

 “I keep meeting thirty-year-olds,” I complain to my friends.